MAROON: A Dataset for the Joint Characterization of Near-Field High-Resolution Radio-Frequency and Optical Depth Imaging Techniques: Working Principles of Depth Imagers

+To compute a 2D depth map from the 3D voxel grid, an orthogonal \textit{maximum (intensity) projection}~\cite{braeunig_2023_fsk} is performed for each pixel $(u,v) = (x,y)$ along the cross-depth axes of the voxel grid:

+The letter \VWedit{$\kappa$} denotes the so-called \textit{confidence} of a target's presence, as visualized in \autoref{fig:maroon}.
 Besides projection, the confidence values are used as thresholds for depth filtering, that is, to distinguish target depth from sidelobes and background noise.
-The absolute value of the confidence $c_{\text{BP}}$ depends on both, the received phase and amplitude.
+As $\kappa$ directly relates to $c_{\text{BP}}$, it depends on both, the received phase and amplitude.
 Besides the depth, reasons for varying amplitude and phase over different object materials and geometries are manifold, and further insights will be given in \autoref{sec:discussion_radar_signal}.
 As a result, it is challenging to generalize the depth filtering process for unknown objects.
+Conversely, if a point $\boldsymbol{p}$ on the target is partially occluded for multiple RX-TX antenna pairs, resulting in a decrease in its confidence value\,---\,potentially to the level of background noise\,---\,it may be filtered out.

-Similar to NIR AMCW ToF, a MIMO FSCW ToF sensor requires multiple signal samples to compute depth and, thus, is sensitive to environmental changes during capture.
+Similar to NIR AMCW ToF, a MIMO FSCW ToF sensor is sensitive to environmental changes while capturing multiple signal samples.

 \undertheset[2]{\ensuremath{\mathop{\kern\z\mbox{#2}}\limits_{\mbox{ #1}}}} [2]{ }